jannikhoesch/issue-resolution/README.md

 ~10 min reading setup documentation
 ~15 min running setup commands (in total multiple attempts)
 ~35 min debugging why setup didn't work (eventually found out that the Python I had installed was not meant for my OS (windows), which made the file structure of my virtual environment incorrect, so I reinstalled it which solved the problem).

+***(Karin's setup):
+~30 min downloading and configuring git/repo (includes reading 'Contributing to Toga' startup guide) ~15 min setting up testing environment
+~30 min trying to configure python to run examples, this is where everything started getting complicated for my ubuntu setup.
+I was getting strange issues with the program finding python build tools but not python runtime.
+Thought there could be a problem with my virtual environment.
+~30 min trying to figure which dependencies were missing from cryptic error messages.
+~30 min trying to get android tests working and realizing that my OS used an older (incompatible) version of glib.
+I attempted to upgrade my OS and the entire system broke when the upgrade failed unexpectedly.
+A lot more time was actually spent doing a fresh install of ubuntu and eventually I was able to get everything working correctly.

 ## Overview of issue(s) and work done.